In the last few years, it has become increasingly popular to film movies, TV series and music videos in Iceland.

 Left for last due to Bieber’s less than exemplary behavior in the video.
 It surely shows some stunning landscape but many of the things he does in the video are either dangerous or destructive to Icelandic nature.

-The list of thing you should not mimic from his behavior is too long to go over it here.
+The list of things you should not mimic from his behavior is too long to go over it here.
 Check out this blog that goes over it in detail.

 Isn’t now a good time to rent your favorite movie and daydream about a trip to Iceland.